 Leukaemia immunophenotyping can only be attempted if there is evidence of a lymphocytosis (lymphocyte count > $5x10^9$ cells/L) on haematology and/or circulating atypical cells.
-Please contact the laboratory for advice if the peripheral lymphocyte count is $<5x10^9$ cells/L.
+Please contact the laboratory for advice if the peripheral lymphocyte (or atypical cell) count is $<5x10^9$ cells/L.

-If possible, 5ml of peripheral blood in normal EDTA tubes should be submitted.
-However, 2ml is typically sufficient and in smaller patients (e.g. cats) or when blood collection is difficult, this should be more than adequate.
+Peripheral blood in normal EDTA tubes should be submitted.
+1-2ml is typically sufficient, but please contact the laboratory if in doubt.
 Fresh blood smears should also be submitted, along with any related history or results if possible.
 Samples should be submitted to the laboratory within 24 hours and next day delivery (stipulating delivery between 9am and 1pm) is recommended.